kudobuilder/kudo/keps/0035-json-schema-export.md

 KEP-33 proposes a full replacement of the existing flat list `params.yaml` with a nested and typed structure described by JSON-schema.
 This is a big breaking change and requires a lot of work to get right in a single release.

 This KEP proposes to enhance the flat list parameters with additional attributes and add support to export a JSON-schema.
-This is a first step towards KEP-33
+This is a first step towards KEP-33, it allows tooling to be build based on JSON-Schema while not introducing breaking changes on the operator level.

 ### Goals

-- Add additional attributes required for a useful JSON-schema
+- Add additional attributes required for a useful JSON-schema and UI generation
 - Add support to export a JSON-schema that describes the parameters
 - Prepare Implementation of KEP-33 in the future